niteshjeganathan/OOPS/README.md

 - Protected: Can't be accessed from outside the class.
 But inherited classes can access this.
 - Default: In C++ and Java, by default they are set to private.

+## Polymorphism
+Polymorphism is when an entity behaves like another entity.
+Objects can be processed without the need to know the specific class types at compile type.
+All the different types of objects can be treated as one common superclass.
+There are two types:
+- Compile-Time Polymorphism (Static Polymorphism)
+- Run-Time Polymorphism (Dynamic Polymorphism)

+1. Static Polymorphism: The compiler determines which implementation of a method to use based on the signature of the method at compilation.
+> Example: Function Overloading and Method Overloading

+2. Dynamic Polymorphism: The method to be called is determined at run-time based on the actual object type.
+It allows a subclass to provide a specific implementation of a method that is already defind the superclass, through method overriding.
+> Example: An animal class could have a function sound(), which "makes a sound".
+A dog class which inherits the animal class, could give the same method a different implementation, "barks".

 ## Overloading
 It enables multiple methods to have the same name but different parameters(no of parameters, or type of parameters, or both).
 It is a type of **static polymorphism**.
 Additionally, operators can also be overloaded to redifine the behaviour of certain operators for user-defined types(classes).
 It is just syntactic sugar, and can be achieved through functions as well.
 But it makes the code more intuitive and user-friendly.
 The type of overloading are:
 - Function Overloading